kenmotoyama/Assignment24/README.md

 ● SVR()<br>
 ● Neural Network<br>

-to create a model that will enable us to predict the proclivity of a patient to getting sepsis using a subset of the Kaggle dataset features.
+For each, I created a model that will enable us to predict the proclivity of a patient to getting sepsis using a subset of the Kaggle dataset features.
 This question is important because it could help doctors predict the likelihood of a patient(s) getting sepsis so they can proactively focus on improving outcomes.

 I tried using a convolutional neural network as well to build a model but the model failed to complete its run.
-This makes some sense given the fact that CNNs traiditionally excel with image data or data that has a grid-like structure and the sepsis dataset is neither.
+This makes some sense given the fact that CNNs traditionally perform well with image data or data that has a grid-like structure and the sepsis dataset is neither.

 **Data Understanding**